 After waking up in the morning, wipe face with a tissue to determine the skin type.
 Individuals have normal to dry skin if the tissue is clean; if it becomes stained or soiled with grease, they have normal to oily skin.

 To determine if one have combination skin, use different tissues for different areas, wipe the forehead, nose, and chin with one tissue and the cheeks with another.

-Normal skin refers to skin that is well-balanced.
-Normal skin is more resistant to a wide range of products, including those containing chemicals, strong fragrances, or dyes.
+Normal skin is well-balanced and more resistant to various products, even those with chemicals, fragrances, or dyes.

 For Dry Skin

 Experts recommend products with sodium hyaluronate or hyaluronic acid to bind moisture without adding oil.
 Detergent-free soap substitutes and ceramide-rich moisturizers help bolster the skin’s barrier function.